 So let’s at least try to see where, in the city of Wuhan, are located the places everybody is writing about.
 The task isn’t evident, since mapping anything on the Chinese territory is illegal for foreigners and the GCJ-02 national system goes to great algorithmic lengths to distort location coordinates.
 Mapping Wuhan is thus prone to error, but let us try.
 My sources are Google Maps, Open Street Map, Wikipedia and https://tools.wmflabs.org

 Some are contradictory.
-That something as factual and, in principle, easy to determine as geolocations should be subject to controversy is a shame, since the lack of transparent data only nourishes conspiracy theories.
+That something as factual and, in principle, easy to determine as geolocations should be subject to controversy was a negative surprise to me.
+It is all the more shameful as the lack of transparent data only nourishes conspiracy theories.

 - Central Hospital of Wuhan (Dr. Li Wenliang)